| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 and can help you avoid costly mistakes.
 When investing your hard earned

+money be sure and use sound business judgment!
 6. Failing to Have Adequate Insurance - Investment property brings

 liability.
 Tenants, cars, parking lots, cleaning facilities, property